simon-duchastel/orchid/README.md

 # Orchidstrator

-A CLI tool for orchestrating complex background AI tasks using the OpenCode SDK.
+A CLI tool for orchestrating complex background AI tasks.

 ## Overview

 Orchidstrator (`orchid`) manages a background daemon that runs an OpenCode server.
-This allows you to run AI tasks in the background without blocking your terminal.
+This allows you to orchestrate AI tasks in the background without blocking your terminal.

 ## Installation